ADR-002: Naming Matrix for Protocol Types

 | Error frame | ErrorFrame | kind: FrameKind.Error | t=3 | Represents protocol or app errors |

-- Message frames carry routable application data (RPC + pub/sub).
-Do not confuse with
+- Message frames carry routable application data (RPC + events).
+The peer SDK works with frames directly — there is no separate wrapper type.

 3. Control operations and payloads